Leaf Spot Disease in Hydroponics — Identify & Fix

 | Lower vs upper | none | lower leaves first |

-- Remove all visibly infected leaves with clean snips, then sterilize the snips with isopropyl alcohol.
+- Remove all visibly infected leaves with clean snips.
+Sterilize snips between every cut with isopropyl alcohol (70%+).

 - Drop RH to 60–65% with a dehumidifier or increased ventilation.